-First a little background: After trade school and the Caterpillar apprenticeship program, in the middle of Wyoming’s oil fields, much of my 40 year career was spent in Alaska.
-It happened that most of that time I kept equipment going under adverse conditions.
-Because I worked in remote places as a field mechanic, often with limited resources, I came to enjoy finding the back-door to solve equipment problems.
-I then began to chronicle the many work-a-rounds I saw along the way.
+After trade school and the Caterpillar apprenticeship program, in the middle of Wyoming’s oil fields, much of my 40 year career was spent in Alaska.
+It happened that most of that time, I kept equipment going under adverse conditions.
+Because I worked in remote places as a field mechanic, often with limited resources, I came to enjoy finding the proverbial back door to solve equipment problems.
+I began to chronicle the many work-arounds I saw along the way.
 My buddies also enjoyed sharing things they’d seen or done.
-Over time we developed a considerable resource, one that is valuable to soldiers, remote construction workers and even first responders who must use equipment to get home or help others after disaster strikes.
+Over time, we developed a considerable resource; one that is valuable to soldiers, remote construction workers and even first responders who must use equipment to get home or help others after disaster strikes.

 The following items are examples of the Field Expedient Repair techniques I use in our seminars.
-Very similar to the Army’s Battle Field Assessment and Repair (BDAR) techniques long used by military organizations.
+They are very similar to the Army’s Battlefield Damage Assessment and Repair (BDAR) techniques long used by military organizations.
 Furthermore, we can do an assessment of most machines and help you develop Field Expedient Techniques or BDARs for your most vital engines, generators and heavy equipment.

 To remove people from crushed cars after an accident, the Jaws and similar products are used to cut crushed metal and expand it outward, opening a route for escape.
 Of course, the Jaws have no place at all in our normal day-to-day lives.

-Please Note: These tips are no substitute for your service manual.
-First follow your service manual and apply all of the manufacturer’s precautions.
-Also take all of the precautions on the left of the summaries below and apply them to the work-a-round.
+Please note: These tips are no substitute for your service manual.
+Follow your service manual and apply all of the manufacturer’s precautions.
+Also, take all of the precautions on the left of the summaries below and apply them to the work-around.
 Remember, the emergency tip is on the right.

 |The Cog belt|